Philip Howell: Sandhurst and early military career

-Howell attended the Royal Military Academy, Sandhurst, passing out with honours (first in fencing, second in riding), and was commissioned second lieutenant on the unattached list of the Indian Army on 4 August 1897.
+Howell attended the Royal Military College, Sandhurst, passing out with honours (first in fencing, second in riding), and was commissioned second lieutenant on the unattached list of the Indian Army on 4 August 1897.
 He then served as a subaltern in his father's former regiment, the 5th Punjab Cavalry, in India, from 1898 to 1900.
 He was promoted lieutenant on 4 November 1899, and transferred in June 1900 to the Queen's Own Corps of Guides ("Lumsden's Horse") – an elite cavalry unit of the Punjab Frontier Force which at the time operated entirely in the North-West Frontier.
 Howell blended well with this environment.
 He was a natural with the native troops, taking the trouble to know their language and culture, and respected by them for his professionalism as a soldier.
 He equally gained the confidence of the local Pathan tribesmen, of whom he had a natural curiosity and talent for dialogue.
 He had an inherent instinct for exploring different views and cultures, born out of an engaging charm, as well as an instinct for both understanding and treating all on an equal footing – but still able to retain his own authority.
 These unusual qualities remained with him throughout his career.
 In 1902 the Corps of Guides won the Cavalry Reconnaissance Competition, in which Howell was the patrol commander.

 During his time as a cavalry subaltern, Howell developed through regimental life a deep love of polo, although a contemporary was later to write that his interest in training and love for his polo ponies exceeded his skill on the playing field.
 The same officer, Major General Llewelyn Alberic Emilius Price-Davies, VC also described him as a fine horseman who could "tent peg or pickup a handkerchief off the ground on a big horse barebacked at the gallop".
 He had a lifelong love of animals, and "adored mischief in animals, as he did children".

 In December 1903 Howell's military professionalism was recognised when Major General Douglas Haig, who had just been appointed Inspector-General of Cavalry, India spotted some manoeuvres performed by Howell during an exercise.
 Haig selected Howell, then twenty-five years old, as his brigade major during further field exercises held in India and up to 1905.
 This was the start of a lifelong friendship and correspondence between Howell and Haig.
 Ever loyal, Howell never deflected from his support for Haig in his enterprise during the First World War, whom he perceived to be the best man for the job and infinitely better suited to lead than most of the contemporary generals of the time.
 However, although one of Haig's champions he was also able to criticise.